 To create a school ethos in which bullying is regarded as unacceptable.

 To produce a consistent school response to any bullying incidents that may occur.

-To inform pupils and parents of the school’s expectations and to foster a productive partnership which helps maintain a bullying–free envirnment.
+To inform pupils and parents of the school’s expectations and to foster a productive partnership which helps maintain a bullying–free environment.